guptaushi/Traffic-Light-Detection-for-Self-Driving-Cars-using-the-YOLOv8-architecture/README.md

 # Traffic-Light-Detection-for-Self-Driving-Cars-using-the-YOLOv8-architecture
 Overview
 This repository contains the code and documentation for our project on traffic light detection for self-driving cars using the YOLOv8 architecture.
-This project is a collaboration between Ayushi Gupta, Aditya Gupta, and Gaurav Raj from the Department of CSE at Sharda University, Greater Noida, India.

 Abstract
 Traffic light violations are a significant cause of traffic accidents, and developing reliable and efficient traffic light detection systems is crucial for autonomous vehicle safety.
 This study evaluates the performance of YOLOv8, a state-of-the-art object detection model, against other YOLO models (YOLOv3 and YOLOv7) using a dataset of 100,000 images captured in various weather and lighting conditions.
 Our goal is to create a data-driven system that achieves high detection accuracy and performance during both training and real-time detection.
 This study is the first to comprehensively evaluate YOLOv8 for traffic light detection in autonomous vehicles.